Deepak-Bhatia/Ekart/README.md

 ## Description

 Application showcase dynamic navigation bar using SQL database and displaying products and their detail page.
+Application uses a Tbl_menu Table in Database to configure dynamic navigation buttons.
+Table uses Parent_Id column to create sub category.
+Controller and Action method names can be configured in Database for configurable navigation.
+Application uses tbl_product, tbl_productCategory and tbl_productCompany to store product details.

 ## Getting Started